mintpepper95/KnowledgeIsPower/Javascript/Classes.md

 #### Class inheritance and prototype
 ![[Pasted image 20240327200231.png]]
-We can see that class fields are set on individual objects, not in the prototype`
+We can see that instance fields are set on individual objects, not in the prototype.
+Only class fields are in the prototype.
 ```ts
 class User {
     name = "John";